Class photo: February 2020 Camilla Fuchs

 As of March 20, 2020, the government of Mexico has joined Canada and the U.S. restricting entry to all non-essential travelers for at least one month to reduce the spread of the novel coronavirus disease COVID-19.

-Unfortunately, Las Olas surfers are considered non-essential travelers, so we can’t go surfing in Mexico this April.
+Unfortunately, Las Olas surfers are considered non-essential travelers, so we won’t be going surfing in Mexico this spring.
 Of course, this order is affecting many people in more traumatic ways.
 Livelihoods, families, necessities, and so much more depend on open borders between our countries, but we understand extreme actions are necessary and believe they will show positive results soon.